 “We celebrate the welcome,” he said.
 “March 17, 2016 will be a great day for hospitality and inclusion.”

 There were signs that change was imminent.
-At last year’s St. Patrick’s Day Parade, Out@NBC, a gay employee group at the affiliate WNBC-TV 4, which broadcasts the event locally, was the first out group welcomed into the parade although unlike Lavender & Green, they weren’t particularly Irish.
+At last year’s St. Patrick’s Day Parade, [email protected], a gay employee group at the affiliate WNBC-TV 4, which broadcasts the event locally, was the first out group welcomed into the parade although unlike Lavender & Green, they weren’t particularly Irish.
 Some Alliance members viewed the NBC group’s inclusion while their own was left out, a slap in the face.

 The ongoing rancor had led to significant tension.
 New York City Mayor Bill de Blasio this year announced the end of a two-year boycott of the 253-year-old event, the largest St. Patrick’s Day parade in the country.
 He marched in and spoke at Sunday’s St. Pat’s for All Parade.